 - Flower pot: If you are going to grow them in a pot, use substrates that drain water well.
 It is important that they are light, and that they do not have a tendency to compact, since these cacti do not resist excess humidity.
 For this reason, a good option is peat mixed with perlite (for sale here!) in equal parts.
 Also, you should choose a container that has holes in its base.

-- the garden: It is also necessary that the earth quickly absorb the water.
+- Garden: It is also necessary that the earth quickly absorb the water.
 For this reason, they should not be planted in very heavy soils, unless a hole of at least 1 x 1 meter is made, and it is filled with a pumice (for sale here!) for example, which is a porous substrate and ideal for the roots to always remain well aerated.

 Irrigation has to be rather scarce.
 Although they are tropical cacti, they are still plants that store water in their stems, something that helps them overcome droughts that may occur in their natural habitat.
 Therefore, if they are grown in the garden, they need to be watered only occasionally.